Cheesy goodness with spinach stuffed chicken. Does it get any better than this?! I think not!

 This year has been a year of focus on health and wellness for me.
 For too long, I’ve neglected my own health.
 I finally realized it was time to take care of the homemaker so that she can truly take care of the home and family she’s entrusted with.

 By adding in regular workouts, I am working to get fit.
 But, we all know that fitness is mostly found in the kitchen, long before we get to the gym.
 The foods we eat determines much about our overall wellness.

 Admittedly, I’m not a huge greens fan.
 I mean, I love a tasty salad, but I’m not like my husband who loves greens on their own.
 Rather, I prefer to add greens to other foods.
-I’m really excited to share with you this recipe as it incorporates this super food as well as one of my favorite foods, tomatoes!
+I’m really excited to share with you this recipe as it incorporates this superfood as well as one of my favorite foods, tomatoes!
 Now, tomatoes are a different story than greens.
-I will eat them most any way, shape, or form that I can!
+I will eat them most in any way, shape, or form that I can!

-It takes little time to get this dish on the table for supper.
+It takes very little time to get this dish on the table for supper.
 It’s perfect for busy days or for when you have company over.
 It looks like you’ve worked hard, but it’s really quite simple.

 3 Cheese Spinach Stuffed Chicken Breasts & Tomatoes: